FCalabria/shell-cheatsheet/README.md

   - `-E` support for all regex instead of `<text>`
   - `-r` recursively searchs in all files.
 Use it with a directory instead of *filename*

--`tree` logs the directory structure like a tree, including nested
+- `tree` logs the directory structure like a tree, including nested